12 Most Popular Acronyms in Software Localization

 Acronyms are shorter, abbreviated forms of words, usually created from the initial letters that are used in a given phrase.
 An example of an acronym is NATO (North Atlantic Treaty Organization) where the first letter of each word created a new abbreviated term.

 We use acronyms to make it easier and faster to read certain words and terms.
-Instead of writing and reading a 4-word organization name, like National Aeronautics and Space Administration, we simply write and pronounce it as NASA.
+Instead of writing and reading a 4-word organization name, like the National Aeronautics and Space Administration, we simply write and pronounce it as NASA.
 It is the same with localization and translation terminology.
 Instead of using long, repetitive terms, we used shorter and simpler forms of them, like MT (machine translation) or l10n (localization).

 Software localization is a complex process that involves many steps.
 It also introduces many new terms, which happen to be quite long (e.g., internationalization) and similar to each other.
 To simplify the process for you, we created a glossary of the most common software localization acronyms.